SPOUSE VISA

 UK Spouse Visa Application Fee

-The Home Office application fee for a UK Spouse Visa application submitted outside the UK is currently £1,523.
-The Home Office application fee to switch into the spouse category from within the UK or extend stay as a spouse is currently £1,033.
+The Home Office application fee for a UK Spouse Visa application submitted outside the UK is currently £1,846.
+The Home Office application fee to switch into the spouse category from within the UK or extend stay as a spouse is currently £1,048.
+Additional fees will apply if you use the Priority or Super Priority Service.

 UK Spouse Visa Processing & Decision Waiting Times

-Applications to switch into or extend as a spouse submitted from within the UK should be decided within 8 weeks.
+Applications to switch into or extend as a spouse submitted from within the UK are currently being decided by the Home Office within 8 weeks.
+However, if you do not satisfy the minimum income or English language requirements then it may take about 12 months to receive a decision.

 Duration of a UK Spouse Visa